ArnaoutLab/sentropy/README.md

 ## Ordinariness

-How much each of the elements of one dataset (here, fish and ladybugs) looks like the elements in another dataset (bees, butterflies, and lobsters—all invertegrates).
+How much each of the elements of one dataset (here, fish and ladybugs; a vertebrate and an invertebrate) looks like the elements in another dataset (bees, butterflies, and lobsters—all invertegrates).
 As invertebrates, ladybugs are more "ordinary."
 ```
 import numpy as np
 P = np.array([5000, 2000, 3000])             # frequencies of a dataset of bees, butterflies, and lobsters, respectively